luaroncrew/ETHGlobal_Paris_project/README.md

 ## Architecture overview
 ![](assets/Socrates.png)

 The philosophy behind Socrates is its modularity.
-With Socrates you can verify any kind
+With Socrates you can quantify the credibility of any kind of information, like:

+- web page url
+- whitepaper id
+- natural language statement

+this is possible thanks to the ability to connect any type of frontend for observation and vote.

-## Technologies used
+## Technologies
-- Ethereum testnet (voting smart contract)
-- Worldcoin (for unique identity)
-- Cartesi (for off-chain vote statistic calculation)
+- Cartesi (for off-chain vote statistic calculation and on-chain verification) | ✅ implemented, run and tested on localhost
-- EAS (for weighted votes)
+- EAS (for weighted votes) | ✅ implemented in the frontend application and working fine
+- Ethereum testnet (voting smart contract) | 🚧 smart contract written, but not well tested
+- Worldcoin (for unique identity) | ⚠️ almost implemented, problems with angular compatibility

-In this repository you can find different parts of the application:
+In this repository you can find different parts of the application (each one has its own Readme):
 - `/basic_rate_observation_frontend` An example of the observation frontend application (AES implementation and Cartesi calls can be found there)
 - `/smart_contract` Solidity smart contract allowing people to vote